A real risk of maritime accidents

 Hazardous materials are stored in or transported through ports, nearby which a large number of people live.
 They are also exposed to the possible side effects of an accident, such as toxic clouds or smoke spreading through air.
 These types of incidents usually require large scale rescue operations, and in the case of maritime incidents, also joint efforts of several countries.
 In order for the authorities to be able to cooperate in these international rescue operations, they need to work together.
 However, without joint guidelines, procedures, and frequent joint exercises, this would not be possible.

 What is the ResQU2 platform?

-A number of guidelines, procedures and lessons learned from previous incidents already exist.
-ResQU2 project will ensure that the gained learning experiences and existing guidelines are communicated, discussed and demonstrated to the national rescue authorities around the Baltic and North Sea areas.
-This will improve the emergency preparedness in all countries.
+A number of such guidelines, procedures and lessons learned from previous incidents already exist.
+Thanks to the ResQU2 project platform, all the gained learning experiences and existing standard operational procedures and guidelines can be easily accessed and shared among the national rescue authorities around the Baltic and North Sea areas.